BloomTech-Labs/CS10-job-board/README.md

 *Dependency: **`rest_framework_jwt.views`***
 - `/api/login/` Generates a new token.
 Required fields: `email` & `password`
 - `/api/login/refresh/` Refreshes existing valid token.
-Refresdelta is set at a maximum of 7 days, before invalidatinoriginal token.
+Refresh delta is set at a maximum of 7 days, before invalidating the original token.
 Required fields: `token`
 - `/api/login/verify/` Verifies token validity.
 Required fields: `token`
 - `/api/logout/all/` Creates a new JWT secret signature field on a User instance, which invalidates all existing tokens signed by previous secret.
 No required field.
 Request object must have the User requesting logout to be authenticated when accessing this API route.